coloradocarlos/zephyr-course/README.md

 `sensor read`: returns a pair of values (get) along with a return code `sensor info`: prints the device name and ready state

+Invoking `sensor fetch` and `sensor read` will toggle the green LED.

 ## Change Log

 | Date | Change |